The Swiss Alps

 - If you see an adult bear, he or she apparently hasn't heard or smelled you before.
-So he/she may be freightened or curious.
+So he/she may be frightened or curious.
 Slowly walk back and make sure the bear can escape.

-- Bears may make a mock attact to scare off potential enemies.
+- Bears may make a mock attack to scare off potential enemies.
 This especially happens with mother bears.
 They may run toward you and stop at a few metres' distance.
 Stand still, remain calm and wait until she's gone.